fleetdm/fleet/handbook/marketing/README.md

 Making edits to published social media posts gets a little tricky.
 Twitter, for example, doesn't allow editing of tweets, so the only way to make an edit is to remove the tweet and post it again.

-1. Post the tweet in the #g-marketing Slack channel and tag the Digital Experience lead.
+1. Post the tweet in the #g-marketing Slack channel and tag the Brand team lead.
 2. Decide whether to remove the tweet.
 There's a tradeoff between us striving for perfection vs. losing the engagements that the tweet may have already generated.
 3. Suggest edits in the Slack thread for the Marketing team to include and re-post.